mstksg/inCode/copy/entries/auto-todo.md

 2. Now, we fork into blip streams:

-    *   `newTaskB` is a blip stream that emits with task description whenever `inpEvt` calls for one.
+    *   `newTaskB` is a blip stream that emits with task descriptions whenever `inpEvt` calls for one.
     *   `modTaskB` is a blip stream that emits with a command to a specific task whenever `inpEvt` calls for one.
-    *   `masstaskB` is a blip stream that emits commands to every single task in `allIds` whenever `inpEvt` calls for it.
+    *   `massTaskB` is a blip stream that emits commands to every single task in `allIds` whenever `inpEvt` calls for it.
     *   `allInpB` is a blip stream with addressed commands whenever either `modTaskB` or `massTaskB` emits.